kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 ```bash
 kustomize build .
 ```
-The output shows that annotations are added to the metadata field.
+The output shows that the `commonAnnotations` field is used to add annotations to a Deployment.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment